reach-sh/reach-lang/docs/dev/src/workshop/trust-fund/index.md

 ```

-The next step is to convert this pattern into actual program code using `{!reach} publish`, `{!reach} pay`, and `{!reach} commit`.
+The next step is to convert this pattern into actual program code using `{!rsh} publish`, `{!rsh} pay`, and `{!rsh} commit`.
 However, this program gives us the opportunity to look at a few more features of Reach.

 First, how do we implement step three, where each party waits for the fund to mature?
-Reach has a primitive named `{!reach} wait` which causes this to happen.
+Reach has a primitive named `{!rsh} wait` which causes this to happen.
-This may only occur in a step, which is the same context where `{!reach} publish` may occur.
+This may only occur in a step, which is the same context where `{!rsh} publish` may occur.
 This primitive, however, doesn't just cause the _participants_ to wait, instead it guarantees that the entire computation waits.
 In other words, this means that the contract will ensure that the later steps do not occur until after the waiting time.

 Second, how do we implement steps four and five, where there is a deadline for an action to take place?
-Reach publication steps take an option called `{!reach} .timeout` that specifies an alternative computation to occur if the first does not take place before the deadline.
+Reach publication steps take an option called `{!rsh} .timeout` that specifies an alternative computation to occur if the first does not take place before the deadline.
-The syntax looks like: `{!reach} publish().timeout(deadline, () => alternative)`, which uses the arrow expression syntax for specifying the alternative computation.
+The syntax looks like: `{!rsh} publish().timeout(deadline, () => alternative)`, which uses the arrow expression syntax for specifying the alternative computation.

 Finally, we hope you notice that steps four, five, and six are extremely similar.
 Consider trying to write a function that is used three times to implement all of them!